maxholloway/fantasy-baseball/README.md

 the location (home vs away), and others.

-In an effort to make educated guesses on the performance of the guessing, we developed a simple model.
+In an effort to make educated guesses on the performance of the players, we developed a simple model.

 1.)
 Train a neural net for every batter, using a training set taken from
     every game they've played (using both the Lahman dataset and